 - 6.1 Intent and Purpose

 - 6.2 Landscaping

 - 6.3 Parking Standards

 - 6.4 Exterior Lighting

 - 6.5 Signs

 - 6.6 Sidewalks

-- 6.7 Corridor Core (CC) Development Standards
+- 6.7 Downtown Mixed Use (DMU) District Development Standards

+- 6.8 Neighborhood Mixed Use (NMU) District Development Standards

-The purpose of the regulations contained in this Article is to protect the public health, safety, and general welfare; to promote harmonious and orderly development; and to foster civic beauty by improving the appearance, character and economic value of civic, commercial and industrial development.
+The purpose of the regulations contained in this Article is to protect the public health, safety, and general welfare; to promote harmonious and orderly development; and to foster civic beauty by improving the appearance, character, and economic value of civic, commercial, and industrial development.
+These standards shall apply even when there is a change in occupancy.